 BEFORE shopping, determine your needs and measure your room.

-We already knew that we need more desk space.
+We already knew that we need more desk space or homeschool station ideas for different projects.

-(That was one of the main issues with our old room layout.)
+(That was one of the main issues with our old home schooling room layout.)

 Like we covered in the Collaborative Learning section, we refinished an old table from Facebook Marketplace and then purchased a new (cheaper) desk / table for against the wall and easily created two desk space areas.